anyesir/BitExchange/README.md

 ## Attention

 Anyone who uses this source code to engage in commercial activities and causes losses to others and himself is not responsible for me!
+I can provide paid technical assistance and use training guidance!
+Email：info@bitexchange.biz